 We also know that lack of physical activity is the fourth highest risk of disease behind tobacco, obesity, and alcohol use.
-Regular participation in physical activity provides significant health benefits to individuals contribution to health, that netball provides in terms of dollars saved, is significant for the whole netball community.
+Regular participation in physical activity provides significant health benefits to individuals

 The Solucio study found that netball makes an annual health contribution of \$5.4 million, and a lifetime health contribution of held throughout the year provide direct economic benefits of up to \$10 million in the locations in which they are held.